WHO monitors cases of severe acute hepatitis of unknown origin

 In the UK, the disease has been detected in children aged 1 to 10 years.
 Six patients underwent liver transplantation.
 So far, there are no reports of deaths from the disease.

-The WHO also informs that there are reports of “several cases” of the new disease in children infected with the new coronavirus and / or adenovirus, although the role of these viruses in pathogenesis (mechanism by which the disease develops) is still unclear.
+The WHO also reports that there are reports of “various cases” of the new disease in children infected with the new coronavirus and/or adenovirus, although the role of these viruses in the pathogenesis (mechanism by which the disease develops) is still unclear.

-“WHO is closely monitoring the situation with other member states and the UK and partners for cases with similar profiles,” reads a WHO note urging members of the organization to be vigilant and report similar cases.
+“WHO is closely monitoring the situation with other member states and the UK and partners for cases with similar profiles”says a WHO note that asks members of the organization to be vigilant and report similar cases.